cgallimore25/GA-aquarium-whale-sharks/README.md

 ### Description

 The [\DATA](https://github.com/cgallimore25/GA-aquarium-whale-sharks/tree/main/DATA) folder contains the master datasheet common across all main figure scripts.
-Folders where supplementary or otherwise targeted datasets are used can be found in their specific folders.
+Supplementary or otherwise targeted datasets can be found in the specific folders with the script that uses them.
+The [\functions](https://github.com/cgallimore25/GA-aquarium-whale-sharks/tree/main/functions) folder contains all separate functions used by the main figure scripts.
+The [LICENSES.txt](https://github.com/cgallimore25/GA-aquarium-whale-sharks/blob/main/functions/LICENSES.txt) file lists open-source code by others that were used in, but not custom-written for, this work.

 ### Requirements

-All analyses were performed with `MATLAB` version `9.13` (R2022b) and utilize the following `toolboxes` and `version \#`:
+All analyses were performed with `MATLAB` version `9.13` (R2022b) and utilize the following `toolboxes` and `version no.`:
 1. `Statistics and Machine Learning Toolbox 12.4`
 2. `Signal Processing Toolbox 9.1`
 3. `Image Processing Toolbox 11.6`